 back

-"...On the cusp between a preserved world of tradition and ceremony and a contemporary one of media scrutiny and celebrity culture, Prince William encapsulates the myriad of dilemmas that confront the Royal Family as it evolves.
-He is seemingly available to all in pictures and interviews, whilst a real sense of this heir to the throne is inevitably ungraspable and out of reach.
+Between a preserved world of tradition and ceremony and a contemporary one of media scrutiny and celebrity culture, between the public and the personal, Prince William encapsulates the challenges that face the Royal Family.
+He is open and engaged in pictures and interviews, but as heir to the throne, seemingly, inevitably ungraspable and out of reach.

-Working from video stills selected from YouTube produced a balance for me between intimacy and remoteness.
-I've created decontextualised moments; the portrait is composed of different expressions with his eyes shut, possibly of contemplation or of fleeting ecstasy or sorrow.
-When making the work my imagination was filled with a kind of accentuated sense of Prince William.
-I like this idea of developing my own imagined knowledge of him through the act of painting with watercolour; speculating, interested in what might be revealed.
+Theres a balance between remoteness and intimacy working from video stills selected from the internet.
+The watercolour studies become decontextualised moments; the composite portrait is composed of different expressions, each with the eyes shut, suggesting contemplation, calmness, fleeting ecstasy or even sorrow.
+When making the paintings, my imagination was filled with a kind of accentuated sense of Prince William.
+I like this idea of developing you own imagined knowledge of someone, through the act of painting, exploring a sense of insight and connection.

-I'm interested in the relationship between my experience of making the work and how this translates to its viewing.
-With his eyes shut there seems to be a greater sense of his inner thoughts, even though you are inevitably excluded, I'm interested in how this spurs the imagination.
-The closed lids are a barrier that made me want to approach and go beyond.
+I'm interested in my experience of making the work and how this translates to its viewing.
+With his eyes shut there seems to be a greater sense of his inner thoughts, how this is a spur to the imagination.
+The closed lids are a barrier that might make you want to approach and go beyond.
 There's also something challenging about painting from a very low-resolution image.
-You have to interpret more, invent and embellish; meaning, to a certain extent, that the contours of his face were constructed in the mind's eye, like a strange vivid dream of being with someone famous where you start to have a sense that you are close to them.
+You have to interpret more, invent and embellish; to a certain extent the contours of his face become constructed in the mind's eye, like a strange vivid dream of being in the company of someone famous, where you start to have a sense that you, in someway, know them.

 When you paint someone using red watercolour it seems simultaneously fragile but visceral.
-There is this received notion of blue blood to differentiate royalty, but I like the association with actual blood, emphasising this more fundamental truth and connection with Prince William as just another person..."
+There is the notion of blue blood to differentiate the aristocracy or royalty, but I like the association with actual blood, emphasising the more fundamental truth and connection to with Prince William as another person.

 William (2010)